flemic/ETD/README.md

  sudo mongod --dbpath <path_to_data> --port <port_num>
  ```

 * Download the ETD service and navigate to the etd_core folder.
-Set the MongoDB port number and hostname ('localhost' if both MondoDB and ETD services are running on the same machine) -  lines 19 and 20 in the _etd_core.py_.
+Set the MongoDB port number and hostname ('localhost' if MongoDB and ETD services are running on the same machine) -  lines 19 and 20 in the _etd_core.py_.
 Set the ETD service host and port  -  last line in the _etd_core.py_.
 Start the ETD service with:

  ```vim
  python etd_core.py